-Reflecting back on my legal studies, I often equate survey question development to direct examination and cross-examination of witnesses during a trial.
-Questions in a courtroom cannot be overly prejudicial to either side, so as to force an answer from a witness or prejudice the objective jury.
-Therefore, it’s not a stretch to say that developing questions for surveys is much like preparing questions for a trial.
+Reflecting on my legal studies, I often equate survey question development to direct examination and cross-examination of witnesses during a trial.
+Questions in a courtroom cannot be overly prejudicial to either side to force an answer from a witness or prejudice the objective jury.
+Therefore, it’s not a stretch to say that developing survey questions is much like preparing questions for a trial.

 In the courtroom, the ultimate goal of asking questions is to get to the facts and allow the jury to use those facts to present a course of action.
 In business, the ultimate goal of asking questions is to ensure that respondents’ answers to survey questions are actionable and unbiased.